 How to take care of bonded teeth

-The bonding material is resistant, although not as strong as our natural teeth.
-To avoid chipping, try to not bite your nails, chew on pens or ice cubes.
+To avoid chipping, try to refrain from biting your nails, chewing on pens, or eating ice cubes.
 Be careful with hard foods, such as candies.
 Never use your teeth as a tool to cut or open things - even if all of them are healthy.

-Composite resin is prone to stains, so smoking, drinking coffee, tea, soda or red wine are likely to leave their mark.
+Composite resin is prone to stains, so smoking, drinking coffee, tea, soda, or red wine are likely to leave their mark.

 Teeth bonding pros and cons